rbrockerhoff/SwiftChecker/README.md

 - The Future and FutureThrows classes should have similar APIs.

 Recent changes:
+- Fix for Xcode 7.2 - removed withUnsafeMutablePointer() calls which are no longer necessary in my case.
 - Fix for Xcode 7.1 beta 3 - standard library changes for print() and other functions.
 Serialize print() to main thread.
 - Fix for Xcode 7 beta 4 - substitute UnsafeMutablePointer for Unmanaged arguments to the Security framework
 - Fix for Xcode 7 beta 3 - the change dictionary parameter to observeValueForKeyPath is now more specific